Gas Leaf Blower Ban in US States and Cities

 Wyoming

-Gas-powered leaf blowers have not been banned or regulated in any way in Wyoming.
+Gas-powered leaf blowers have not been banned or regulated in Wyoming.
 The state allows their use, and municipalities have not moved towards specific regulation.

 More Resources

-The United States has a wide range of regulatory landscapes regarding gas-powered leaf blowers.
-Businesses that use gas-powered leaf blowers should stay up to date on local laws and be ready to adapt to the changing laws.
+The United States has many regulatory landscapes regarding gas-powered leaf blowers.
+Businesses that use gas-powered leaf blowers should stay current on local laws and be ready to adapt to the changing laws.

-Ellie Kerns, a Climate and Clean Energy Advocate has published an interactive map which displays which cities, states, and companies have implemented policies to reduce pollution and noise from gas-powered lawn equipment.
+Ellie Kerns, a Climate and Clean Energy Advocate, has published an interactive map that displays which cities, states, and companies have implemented policies to reduce pollution and noise from gas-powered lawn equipment.

 Leave a Reply